 So you've booked your flights and your ready for your Russian adventure but on thing stands in your way, the dreaded Russian visa!
+Getting a Russian visa can be complicated and expensive.
 Your first option is to jump online and find an agency that will effectively do it all for you.
-This can be pricey but saves you any hassel.
+This can be pricey but saves you any hassle.
 We opted for the 'DIY' version and saved ourselves quite a bit.

 *Important to note: I was using a British passport and Max a German one.
 We got our visas in Germany.*